beigeworm/PoshCord-C2/README.md

 4. add the bot to your discord server
 5. Click 'Reset Token' in "Bot" tab for your token
 6. Change $tk below with your bot token
-7. Change $ch below to the channel id of your channel.

 **USAGE**
 1. Setup the script